-Mexican Fideo with Vegetables
+Mexican Fideo Pasta with Vegetables

-And if you happen to pack your lunch, it warms up nicely in the microwave.
+And if you happen to pack your lunch, it warms up nicely in the microwave too.

 Let’s check out the ingredients.

-Here’s how to make it:
+Here’s how to make it.

-Start by chopping the onion.
+Start by coarsely chopping the onion.

 Then cut the zucchini into bite size pieces.

 Remove the stem and seeds, and dice the Serrano hot pepper.

 Next, dice the garlic.